Wakulla Springs State Park

-Swim in the Springs - One of the favorite activities is the swimming area, with its 2 story tower and two sunbathing platforms amid clear, cool spring waters.
+Swim in the Springs - One of the favorite activities is the swimming area, with its two story tower and two sunbathing platforms amid clear, cool spring waters.

-Discover the amazing Plants and animals - of Wakulla Springs State Park, and learn about the science behind the scenes that is helping to reveal the many wonders of life and history at the Springs.
+Discover the Amazing Plants and Animals - Wakulla Springs State Park has amazing plants and animal life.
+Learn about the science behind the scenes that is helping to reveal the many wonders of life and history at the Springs.

 A trip to Wakulla Springs makes for the kind of idyllic summer day that southern novelists have long teased us about - those languid days of swinging from ropes into clear, clean water.

 Park Hours and Fees

 The park is open from 8:00 a.m. until sundown, 365 days a year.
 The swimming area opens at 9:00 a.m.

 Boat Tour Fees:

 Wakulla Springs is designated a National Archaeological and Historic District (due to the area's history dating back to the Paleoindian period) and a National Natural Landmark as it illustrates the United States of America's natural heritage.
 The park was also recently designated as a State Geological Site.
 Ed Ball Wakulla Springs State Park's 6,800-acre offers endless opportunities to see and experience North Florida in its purest, natural form.

 Mystery surrounds the early history of Wakulla Springs.
 The word “Wakulla” may be a modern spelling of ancient Native American origin meaning “river of the crying bird” or “mystery.”
 Spanish explorers interpreted the Indian word for the spring as guacara.
 Historians have confused its name based on early maps.